 Gia Dinh Hospital (Da Nang)

-In brief, drinking water in Vietnam is as serious of an issue as some travelers may think.
+In brief, drinking water in Vietnam isn’t as serious of an issue as some travelers may think.
 With the rapid development of tourism, food services in Vietnam are gradually improving in recent years.
 Like going to any other Southeast Asian countries, being prepared and choosing wisely will help you prevent unfortunate incidents so you can enjoy your trip.
 We hope that our guide in this blog will help you understand how and where to choose potable water when you travel to Vietnam and have a safe and memorable journey here.

 We serve vegetarians on our Taste of Vietnam and our Big Eats & Small Seats Tours every day.
 We know how important it is for Vegetarian and vegan travellers to find some delicious local food that caters to their lifestyle.